iudofia2026/iudofia2026/README.md

 # Hi, I'm Ikechukwu 👋

-I'm a cognitive science student working at the intersection of applied ML and full-stack software development.
-My thesis uses wearable data to model sleep quality and predict recovery patterns.
-Outside academics, I build voice-focused tools that help creators scale content across languages and platforms, and I ship small projects for fun—web apps, automations, and anything that removes friction.
-I care about shipping real products, fast, with clean UX and performance that feels invisible.
+I'm an AI-native builder and Yale cognitive science major super interested in using voice and AI.
+I'm currently working on my ML+sleep thesis using the ABCD dataset for the MoD Lab in the Yale Department of Psychology, where I'm exploring how machine learning can model and predict sleep patterns.
+I love building voice-focused tools and AI applications that push the boundaries of human-computer interaction.

 ## 🔧 Tech Stack